Finding Eigenvalues the Rupert Way: Unstable bundle and the two-dimensional case

-This restriction on the boundary conditions will allow us to flesh out the geometric intuition of the method, but the restriction is not necessary in general.
-We will adapt the method presented in Section \ref{section:twodim} to the general construction of the unstable bundle for $n$ dimensions, $k$ unstable directions, and non-symmetric boundary conditions in Section \ref{section:extension}.
+This restriction on the boundary conditions will give useful geometric intuition of the method, but the restriction is not necessary in general.
+We will adapt the theory and proofs presented in \S\ref{section:twodim} to the general construction of the unstable bundle for $n$ dimensions, $k$ unstable directions, and non-symmetric asymptotic limits in \S \ref{section:extension}.